bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 Her comment identified a gap I’ve long felt.
 A rule-heavy approach to character leaves us unready for the real demands of life.

-So, from that, here is the summation of what we will focus on: **Adhering to rules is much easier than growing and walking in wisdom.
+**Adhering to rules is much easier than growing and walking in wisdom.
 But where rules abound, virtue becomes like an unused muscle, atrophied and underdeveloped.**

 # Definitions & Illustrations
 Before we get too far down the road, let me try and apply some definition and context for my argument.

 First, what do I mean by "rule following?"
 Let me give you two illustrations.

-Rule following becomes a punch list, a checklist of items that must be completed and closely followed.** Much like Ikea assembly instructions, you just follow the steps.
+Rule following becomes a punch list, a checklist of items that must be completed and closely followed.
+Much like Ikea assembly instructions, you just follow the steps.
 Now, this approach is helpful if you want to build Billy Bookcases, but what if someone asks you to build a different bookcase?
 Or, what if you don't have that painfully awkward tool that comes with every piece of Ikea furniture?
 Can you still build something without your punch list of box-checking?

 Rule following becomes like working on an assembly line.
 It is possible to stand at the workstation and assemble part A into part B, move it down the line, doing that 100 times a day, 5 days a week, 52 weeks a year.
 You did your job, you assembled widgets.
 But a factory worker can "do his job" yet have no idea as to what the factory is actually producing and no concern for the bigger picture.